betrusted-io/xous-book/src/ch06-00-build-system-overview.md

 ### Step 4: Package it all Up

-The build system runs `cargo run --package tools --bin create-image --` followed by arguments to create the mage.
+The build system runs `cargo run --package tools --bin create-image --` followed by arguments to create the image.